 When will I take college classes?

 Students can become eligible to take college courses in the sophomore year.
-To qualify, a sophomore student must have a 3.5 GPA and an acceptable score on a college placement test (PERT, ACT, SAT).
-In order to enter dual enrollment in the junior year, a student must have a 3.0 GPA and an acceptable score on PERT, ACT, or SAT.
+To qualify, a sophomore student must have a 3.5 GPA and an acceptable score on a college placement test (Accuplacer, ACT, SAT).
+In order to enter dual enrollment in the junior year, a student must have a 3.0 GPA and an acceptable score on Accuplacer, ACT, or SAT.
 It is expected that all FSWC-Charlotte students will take all of their courses at the college level in their junior and senior years.

 How does the Collegiate High School differ from Advanced Placement, International Baccalaureate, or other programs that offer college credit?